-The United States is one of the largest crude oil producers
+The United States is one of the top crude oil producers

-Many countries produce crude oil, and the United States is one of the top five largest crude oil producers.
-U.S. refineries obtain crude oil produced in the United States and in other countries.
+The United States became the world’s top crude oil producer in 2018 and maintained the lead position through 2022.
+U.S. oil refineries obtain crude oil produced in the United States and in other countries.
 Different types of companies supply crude oil to the world market.

 Crude oil is produced in 32 U.S. states and in U.S. coastal waters.
-In 2018, about 68% of total U.S. crude oil production came from five states.
+In 2022, five states combined accounted for about 72% of total U.S. crude oil production.

-- The top five crude oil-producing states and their shares of total U.S. crude oil production in 2018 were
+- The top five crude oil-producing states and their percentage shares of total U.S. crude oil production in 2022 were:

-In 2018, nearly 16% of U.S. crude oil was produced from wells located offshore in the federally administered waters of the Gulf of Mexico.
+In 2022, about 14.5% of U.S. crude oil was produced from wells located in the Federal Offshore Gulf of Mexico and about 0.1% was produced in Federal Offshore Pacific (California).

-Although total U.S. crude oil production generally declined between 1985 and 2008, annual production increased from 2009 through 2015.
-Production declined slightly in 2016 and increased in 2017 and in 2018, reaching the highest amount on record in 2018.
-More cost-effective drilling technology helped to boost production, especially in Texas, North Dakota, Oklahoma, New Mexico, and Colorado.
+Although total U.S. crude oil production generally declined between 1985 and 2008, annual production increased nearly each year from 2009 through 2019, reaching a record high in 2019.
+More cost-effective drilling technology helped to boost production, especially in Texas, New Mexico, North Dakota, Oklahoma, and Colorado.
+U.S crude oil production declined in 2020 and 2021, mainly because of the effects of the COVID-19 pandemic on the economy.
+In 2022, production increased about 6% from 2021.

 Many countries produce crude oil

-- The top five crude oil producers and their shares of world crude oil production in 2018 were
+- The top five crude oil producers and their percentage shares of world crude oil production in 2022 were:

 Different types of oil companies supply crude oil